 Breastmilk Topic: Body parts (anatomy)

 Meaning Breastmilk is the baby's food that is produced in a mother's breast.
 Breastmilk has the right ingredients for babies to grow up well.
 Sometimes a special baby powder milk called 'formula' is made up for babies to drink instead of or with breastmilk.
 Shop milk comes from cows and is not as good for small babies.

 Similar words -

 Bronchi Topic: Body parts (anatomy)

-Meaning lung.
-These tu branches into two tubes, one going to each bes are called bronchi.
-When you breathe in, the windpipe and then into the bronchi and s.
+Meaning The windpipe branches into two tubes, one going to each lung.
+These tubes are called bronchi.
+When you breathe in, air goes down the windpipe and then into the bronchi and into your lungs.

 Similar words -

 Bronchial Tubes Topic: Body parts (anatomy)

 Meaning Tubes inside the lungs that let air move in and out.

 Similar words Air tubes; air pipes

 Bronchioles Topic: Body parts (anatomy)

 Meaning Small tubes in the lungs.
 When you breathe, air goes down the windpipe into the two bronchi and then into little air tubes called bronchioles.

 Similar words -

 Bronchoscopy Topic: Lungs and breathing (respiratory)

 Meaning A special test where a doctor uses a tiny camera on a tube to look down the throat and inside the lungs.
 The person is given medicine to make them asleep, so they don't feel anything or remember this test.

 Similar words Lung test

 Bruit Topic: Heart (cardiology)

-Meaning When you can hear blood pumping through a blood tube.
+Meaning When you car hear blood pumping through a blood tube.

-Similar words Blood; blood pu umping; noise.
+Similar words Blood; blood p umping; noise.

-Bundle Branch Block (Topic: Heart (cardiology)
+Bundle Branch Block K Topic: Heart (cardiology)

 Meaning A problem with your heartbeat where it doesn't beat properly.
 This might mean your heart can't pump enough blood around your body.

-Similar words Heart problem
+Similar words Heart problem Aborigin nal Interpreter Service Plain English Health Dictionary 35